jacob-stauber/stemCHinHCT/README.md

 * `IN_SCREEN`: Boolean flag indicating if the variant was identified during the screening phase.
 * `DonorChimerism`: The calculated donor chimerism for the recipient sample at the given timepoint and cell population.
 * `ChimerismSD`: The standard deviation of the chimerism measurement.

+## Data File: `MetadataIDs.csv`

+Sample-level metadata for every sequencing library in the study.

+### Key Columns:

+* `Library_ID`: Unique identifier for the sequencing library.
+* `Group`: Donor-recipient pair ID.
+* `SampleType`: Indicates if the sample is from the "DONOR" or recipient "BLOOD" or "MARROW".
+* `SampleTimepoint`: Descriptive timepoint of sample collection.
+* `CellPopulation`: The cell population from which DNA was extracted.
+* `CD34Enrichment`: CD34 purity of the fraction (%), determined by flow cytometry.
+Populated for CD34+ fractions only.
+* `Time`: Numeric time relative to transplant in days.
+(Donor pre-mobilization samples are coded as -10)